Zhuang Zhou: Writings

 On the other hand, chapter 33 has been often considered as intrusive, being a survey of the major movements during the "Hundred Schools of Thought" with an emphasis on the philosophy of Hui Shi.
 Further, A.C.
-Graham and other critics have subjected the text to a stylistic analysis and identified four strains of thought in the book: a) the ideas of Zhuangzi or his disciples; b) a "primitivist" strain of thinking similar to Laozi in chapters 8-10 and the first half of chapter 11; c) a strain very strongly represented in chapters 28-31 which is attributed to the philosophy of Yang Chu; and d) a fourth strain which may be related to the philosophical school of Huang-Lao.
+Graham and other critics have subjected the text to a stylistic analysis and identified four strains of thought in the book: a) the ideas of Zhuangzi or his disciples; b) a "primitivist" strain of thinking similar to Laozi in chapters 8–10 and the first half of chapter 11; c) a strain very strongly represented in chapters 28–31 which is attributed to the philosophy of Yang Zhu; and d) a fourth strain which may be related to the philosophical school of Huang-Lao.
 In this spirit, Martin Palmer wrote that "trying to read Chuang Tzu sequentially is a mistake.
 The text is a collection, not a developing argument."

-Zhuangzi was renowned for his brilliant wordplay and use of parables to convey messages.
+Zhuangzi was renowned for his brilliant wordplay and use an original form of gōng'àn (Chinese: 公案) or parables to convey messages.
 His critiques of Confucian society and historical figures are humorous and at times ironic.